Use this page safely

 Anyone can be a victim of domestic violence and abuse.
 It can happen between intimate partners, household members or carers.

-If you’re an Islington council tenant or a member of their household, you can speak to your local area housing office for support.
+If you’re an Islington Council tenant or a member of their household, please contact your local housing officer for support.

 All conversations are confidential, and you can speak to someone of your own gender.